ShonHarsh/RPADev-S02P02-GenericValue-WindowsLegacy/README.md

-# S02P01 For Each & If Statement
+# S02P02 Generic Value

-This project is my solution in **C#** to the For Each & If Statement practice found in section 02 practice 01 of the UiPath - RPA Developer Foundation course.
+This project is my solution in **C#** to the Generic Value practice found in section 02 practice 02 of the UiPath - RPA Developer Foundation course.

 ### Getting Started